-- How can I reserve my cap and gown?
+- How can I rent/reserve my cap and gown?

-- Please visit the UC Davis Stores website (UC Davis Cap and Gown Rental Timeline) for more details and to access the online ordering system.
+- Fall Graduates (10 a.m.) only: Please visit the UC Davis Stores rental webpage for more details and to access the online ordering system.

 - Will my name be announced?
 Do I get to cross the stage?

-Each graduate will be announced on stage, receive a certificate and return to his/her/their seat.
-(Please note that the format will be one line - one right after the other - coming from the ramp stage left, then proceeding down the ramp on stage right.)
+Each graduate will be announced on stage (name only), receive a certificate and return to his/her/their seat.
+(Please note that the format will be two concurrent lines coming from each side of the stage with graduates taking turns down the ramp at stage center.)